 4. Use a Mirror

-Place a mirror on the floor in front of the baby so they can see themselves during tummy time.
+Place a mirror on the floor in front of the baby so he can see his reflection during tummy time.

 5. Use Toys